 Close relationships with global stakeholders are key to success

-As the world's largest aerospace company and leading manufacturer of commercial jetliners and defense, space and security systems, Boeing supports airlines and U.S. and allied government customers in 150 countries.
-The company employs more than 169,000 people across the United States in more than 65 countries, and leverages the talents of hundreds of thousands more skilled people working for Boeing suppliers worldwide.
+As the world's largest aerospace company and leading manufacturer of commercial jetliners and defense, space and security systems, Boeing supports airlines and U.S. allied government customers in 150 countries.
+The company employs more than 165,000 people across the United States and in more than 65 countries, and leverages the talents of skilled people working for Boeing suppliers worldwide.
 Boeing is organized into two business units: Boeing Commercial Airplanes and Boeing Defense, Space & Security, and is supported by Boeing International.

-Touching every continent, the organization has country and regional executives in offices worldwide and is led by Shephard W. "Shep" Hill, president of Boeing International and senior vice president of Business Development and Strategy.
-Hill, based in Washington D.C., reports to Chairman, President, and CEO James McNerney and is a member of the company's Executive Council.
+Touching every continent, the organization has country and regional executives in offices worldwide and is led by Marc Allen, president of Boeing International.
+Allen reports to the Boeing chairman and CEO and is a member of the company's Executive Council.

 - Collaborates with Government Operations to create an integrated view of domestic and global government issues and developments

-- Ensures good corporate citizenship around the globe by developing policies and procedures that comply with the diverse laws, customs, and business
+- Ensures good corporate citizenship around the world by developing policies and procedures that comply with the diverse laws, customs, and business